Return to top

 Frozen Vegetable Stir Fry

-This frozen vegetable stir fry recipe is the ultimate Asian dinner made with tofu, vegetables, soy sauce, and red curry sauce!
-Ready in just 20 minutes, you'll love this healthy and tasty meal that tastes way better than takeout!
+I love this frozen vegetable stir fry recipe because it is the ultimate Asian dinner made with tofu, vegetables, soy sauce, and red curry sauce.
+Ready in just 20 minutes, it is a healthy and tasty meal that tastes way better than takeout.

 Prep Time5 minutes